 "During that domestic situation somebody produced a handgun, and that's what led to the 911 call," Milburn said, adding that no shots were fired.

-Milburn lauded not only the responding agencies, but also hospital security and staff for the speed in which they initiated the lockdown, which lasted about an hour.
+Milburn lauded not only the responding agencies, but also hospital security and staff for the speed with which they initiated the lockdown, which lasted about an hour.
 Although no one was hurt, Milburn called the situation "very serious."

 "When you think about public safety in a hospital setting or a school setting, that's first and foremost that we get to the scene and secure it to make sure that is everyone is safe," he said.
 "It's unfortunate in this day and age that we see this from time to time, but our officers and public safety staff train for this type of thing, which is why and how you see the response that you do.
 It's a lot of resources that come to a scene like this, but it's very intentional."